SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ## Plugin *IRC*

 This plugin handles starting and stopping of the *iRacing* simulation game.
 An application with the name "iRacing" needs to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
 Please locate the "iRacingUI.exe" application, set "ahk_exe iRacingUI.exe" as the window title and "startIRC" as a special function hook in this configuration.
+An integration with Jona is available through the "Race Engineer" plugin, and an integration with Cato through the plugin "Race Strategist".

 ### Mode *Pitstop*